 We can be attached to our suffering more than we care to admit.
-The payoff from complaining–like receiving attention or sympathy from others–might be greater than the investment of time and effort required to find the remedy for it.
+The payoff from complaining–like receiving attention or sympathy from others–might be greater than the investment of time and effort required to remedy it.

 Stress at work, the demands of children and tight schedules, a strained relationship with a spouse or other family member, unhealthy eating habits and seemingly no time to exercise, or never-ending financial struggles can leave us feeling like we have nothing left to give and no where to turn.

 This is where we can find ourselves on dangerous ground, yielding to the negative thoughts these challenges produce that will do nothing to improve our situation and only seem to dig even deeper this pit of despair in which we have found ourselves.

 So we blame, we complain, and we justify our poor choices.
-Just be willing to recognize that, in doing so, we give up the very power that can change our day, our circumstances, even our life into something even better.
-This is where I coaching can help.
+But, it’s important to understand that, in doing so, we give up the very power that can change our day, our circumstances, even our life into something even better.

 My life hasn’t always been happy.
 I haven’t always been the optimist that I am now.
 Throughout my life, especially in my earlier years, I experienced depression, adversity, loss, heartache, disappointment, financial lack, health issues and numerous other trials and challenges, along with the usual day to day struggles–just like most any other person on this planet.
 I’m quite certain I am not special in this regard.

-Where I might differ from some is that, by the grace of God, I have learned that these very experiences have given me a rich, new understanding that has completely changed my perspective, even allowing me to embrace challenges and trials with a tenacity, appreciating every opportunity to grow, and choosing to respond in better, more empowering ways.
+Where I might differ is that, by the grace of God, I have learned that these very experiences have given me a rich, new understanding that has completely changed my perspective, even allowing me to embrace challenges and trials with a tenacity, appreciating every opportunity to grow, and choosing to respond in better, more empowering ways.

 Does that seem unrealistic to you?
 Does that sound too difficult right now?